mrkvon/kanthaus.online/user/pages/15.governance/10.constitution/default.en.md

 1. The Operational layer describes _what actually happens_.
 This layer contains unconscious, informal and semi-formal agreements such as norms, sub-group agreements and spontaneous activity.
 It is not centrally documented.

 ### §2.
 Purposes
-1. To reduce waste and promote sharing.
+1. To promote sharing and reduce waste.
-1. To develop and distribute free, libre and open-source software.
+1. To develop free, libre and open-source software.
 1. To provide and connect public and common resources.
 1. To give what we can, take what need and facilitate others to do the same.
 1. To generally have a jolly good time.

 ### §3.
 Principles
-1. The three main principles which describe the intention behind the Constitution and how it should be interpreted are—
+1. The principles guiding this Constitution are—
 	1. Autonomy—minimize coercion,
-	1. Equality—minimize inequality, and
+	1. Equivalence—minimize inequality, and
-	1. Acceptance—minimize opposition.
+	1. Acceptance—minimize conflict.
-1. Other guiding principles include those adopted by nature-inspired design such as [Permaculture](http://www.holmgren.com.au/downloads/Essence_of_Pc_EN.pdf), those contained within iterative development frameworks such as [Scrum](http://www.scrumguides.org/scrum-guide.html) and those illustrated by [long-enduring Common Pool Resource institutions](https://github.com/DougInAMug/projects/blob/master/xOstromPrinciples.md).
+1. Other guiding principles include those adopted by nature-inspired design such as [Permaculture](http://www.holmgren.com.au/downloads/Essence_of_Pc_EN.pdf), those used by iterative development frameworks such as [Scrum](http://www.scrumguides.org/scrum-guide.html) and those illustrated by [long-enduring Common Pool Resource institutions](https://github.com/DougInAMug/projects/blob/master/xOstromPrinciples.md).

 ### §4.
 Resources
 1. The buildings of [Kantstraße 20 & 22, 04808 Wurzen, Germany](https://www.openstreetmap.org/?mlat=51.36705&mlon=12.74081#map=19/51.36705/12.74081) (herein, 'the space'.)
 The space is legally held on behalf of Kanthaus by [Haus Kante Wurzen w.V.](/governance/satzung_hauskantewurzen) (wirtschaftlicher Verein.)
 1. All items located within the space, unless specified otherwise.
 1. Money and any other resources held by Haus Kante Wurzen w.V.
 1. Haus Kante Wurzen w.V. itself.

 ### §5.
 Positions
-1. Each resident in Kanthaus has one position.
+1. Every person at Kanthaus has one position.
-1. Positions are ordered hierarchically and come with different rights and duties.
-1. *Guest* (§6) is the lowest position.
-Every person coming to Kanthaus first is a Guest.
-1. *Volunteer* (§7) is the middle position.
-1. *Member* (§8) is the highest position.
+1. Positions have proportional reponsibilities and permissions.
+In ascending order these are—
+  1. Guest (§6),
+  1. Volunteer (§7), and
+  1. Member (§8).

 ### §6.
 Guest
 1. The position of Guest is intended for people who simply want to come by and spend some time in the space or with its residents.
 1. A Guest may—
 	1. reside in the space and use its resources, and
 	1. participate in Operational Activity.
-1. A Guest tacitly accepts the Constitution and Collective Agreements.
 1. A person first becomes a Guest simply by arriving.
-After this first time, a person becomes a Guest dependent on evaluation.
-1. Guests are warmly recommended to—
+1. A Guest is warmly recommended to—
 	1. read the [Visitor's Document](../about/visiting), and
   1. communicate with a resident, preferably a Volunteer or Member, before arriving.
+1. A Guest is taken to implicitly accept the Constitution and Collective Agreements.
 1. A Guest should be evaluated as soon as possible after 14 days during which they may request to—
   1. continue as a Guest, or
   1. progress to Volunteer.
 1. A person ceases to be a Guest—
-	1. if they progree to Volunteer,
+	1. if they progress to Volunteer,
 	1. if they request it, or
 	1. if decided upon through Conflict Resolution by Intervention (§13c.)

 ### §7.
 Volunteer
-1. The position of Volunteer is intended for people who have already been involved in the project and wish to become further involved.
+1. The position of Volunteer is intended for people who are already involved and wish to become further committed.
 1. A Volunteer may—
 	1. reside in the space and use its resources,
 	1. participate in Operational Activity and change the Collective Agreements, and